eitsupi/neo-r-polars/README.md

 To avoid conflicts with other packages and base R function names, many of `polars`’s functions are hosted in the `pl` environment, and accessible via the `pl$` prefix.
-And, most of the methods for `polars` objects should be called with the `$` operator.
-This means that `polars` queries written in Python and in R are very similar.
-Additionally, many functions are intended to match the Python Polars API.
+Most of the functions for `polars` objects should be chained with the `$` operator.

+Additionally, the majority of the functions are intended to match the Python Polars API.

-This means that Polars queries written in Python and in R are very similar.
+These mean that Polars queries written in Python and in R are very similar.

 For example, writing the [example from the user guide of